-The annual appraisal re-inspection requirements for tax year 2019 and 2020 are identified by property type and property classification in MCAD's Geographical Market Area's (Appendix F) and scheduled in MCAD's Work Schedule (Appendix E).
+The annual appraisal re-inspection requirements for tax year 2023 and 2024 are identified by property type and property classification in MCAD's Geographical Market Area's (Appendix F) and scheduled in MCAD's Work Schedule (Appendix E).

 The International Association of Assessing Officers (IAAO), Standard on Mass Appraisal of Real Property specifies that the universe of properties should be re-inspected on a cycle of 4-6 years.
-In 2014, the Appraisal District began a new cycle to re-inspect all categories of real and personal properties in four years.
+In 2018, the appraisal district began a new four-year period to re-inspect all categories of real and personal properties.
 Each of the four phases of the universal re-inspection program are outlined in MCAD's Geographical Market Area's (Appendix F) and scheduled in MCAD's Work Schedule (Appendix E).
-The re-inspection cycle will begin again in 2020 property appraised in order that statistical analysis results will be valid.
-Data collection efforts will comprise of both field data collection and office verification.
-The appraisal district verifies sales data in a variety of different ways, including but not limited to: MLS information, sales request letters, internet data resources such as Loop-net, and taxpayer submitted data.
+The re-inspection cycle will begin again in 2024 comprise of both field data collection and office verification.
+The appraisal district verifies sales data in a variety of different ways, including but not limited to the following sources: Loop-Net, ALN Apartment Data, Trepp LLC, Transunion, direct-mail sale inquiries, and taxpayer submitted data.